MichaelCurrin/os-genesis/docs/other/setup-steps.md

 See [Install VS Code](install-vs-code.md) doc.

-If you ran the `gen install` command then you'll have VS Code setup already.
+If you ran the `make install` command then you'll have VS Code setup already.

 #### Extensions